ShubhamPriyadarshi/StackExchange_API_PKT_V2/README.md

 ## 📍 Overview

-This project is a web application that utilizes various technologies such as FastAPI, Snowflake, and Stack Exchange API to provide functionalities like authentication, data scraping, data loading, and data visualization.
-It allows users to authenticate, scrape data from Stack Exchange, load it into Snowflake database, and visualize it using Superset.
-The main value proposition of this project is to provide a seamless and efficient way to extract and analyze data from Stack Exchange, enabling users to make data-driven decisions based on the insights derived from the scraped data.
+This web application combines FastAPI, Snowflake, Stack Exchange API, Superset, and Airflow to create a user-friendly tool for data extraction and analysis.
+In simple terms, it lets users log in, gather data from Stack Exchange, store this data in the Snowflake database, and create easy-to-understand visualizations with Superset.
+Moreover, it uses Airflow to automatically update the data every day.
+The main goal is to make it easy for users to understand and use Stack Exchange data to help them make informed decisions.

 ---